black-archives/website/CONTRIBUTING.md

 | MySQL regular password | `wp-pass` | The regular password for the MySQL database and Wordpress app |

 ### Migrating remote data to local app

+> [!NOTE]
+>
+> For routine development, it is recommended to copy the `wp-content` directory from the remote server to the `.development/wordpress` directory since it contains the themes, plugins, and uploads for the Wordpress app that are needed to 'recreate' the website locally.
+To speed this specific process up, you can use the [import.sh](./scripts/import.sh) script to copy the `wp-content` directory from the remote server to the `.development/wordpress` directory.

 This essentially involves exporting the remote wordpress application using the [All-in-One WP Migration](https://wordpress.org/plugins/all-in-one-wp-migration/) plugin and importing it into the local app.